(A) Purpose

 There must be evidence that the candidate

-is engaged in creative scholarly activity in areas appropriate to their faculty
+is engaged in creative scholarly activity in areas appropriate to the faculty

-appointment(s), letter of offer, and if appropriate, graduate faculty status.
+member's appointment(s), letter of offer, and if appropriate, graduate

 (a) Scholarly publications.
 These include publications in